Collaboration is word that is getting thrown around a lot these day.

 Cooperation encompasses how you share knowledge, how open you are with it and how decisions are made.
 It involves shared outcomes.
 Without transparency, openness, and inclusivity, your outcomes are not shared.

 There is an “i” in collaboration.
 Individual ideas are essential to the creative process and to keeping collaboration moving forward.
 Individuals need support to develop soft skills such as communication and tool expertise.
 If collaboration is suffering, it requires a focus on both the collaborative unit but just as importantly individual introspection.
+And everyone will have a subjective experience, whether it’s their optimal hours for work productivity or how they reach a creative breakthrough.

 When Collaboration Happens